Last updated: May 4, 2026

 How much does the Mississippi Landscape Horticulturist License cost?

-Is landscaping work taxable in Mississippi?
+Is landscaping labor taxable in Mississippi?

 Do landscapers need workers’ compensation in Mississippi?